 Machine learning and AI can offer tremendous benefits to enterprises of any size and in any industry.
-But there’s a dirty little secret to their use that many companies don’t know: Bad data is rampant and can make those technologies ineffective.
+But there’s an important fact about their use that many companies are ignoring: Bad data is widespread and can make those technologies ineffective.

 Poor Data: The Biggest Barrier to Successful Artificial Intelligence Efforts